 The best tip I can give you is to actually sleep in the bedroom you’re renting out and notice all the little things that can make the stay more convenient.

 If it turns out that something is missing during your guest’s stay, be courteous and offer to provide it.

 For example, I stayed in a flat during a European heat wave and had to ask my host for a fan.
 She replied quickly and the next day she brought a brand new fan to the flat.

 Make sure your guests have some storage space for their clothes and other items.

 Make room in the wardrobe and provide some hangers, or use a chest of drawers with plenty of space.

-Soap, towels, toilet paper, pillows and bedding are the most basic things a guest expects to find at an Airbnb.
+The most basic things a guest expects to find at an Airbnb property are:

 Skip on any of those, and you’re likely to get a negative review.